Do Go On - 343 - The Gay and Lesbian Kingdom of the Coral Sea Islands

 How?

-Sorry, what I thought you meant was you just presumed you'd have an accident, but you'd
+Sorry, what I thought you meant was you just presumed you'd have an accident where you'd jump and like land on the springs or something.

-Oh, yeah, I've done that.
+Oh yeah, I've done that.

 But no, just the jumping and the shock, it's not, yeah, no good.